brmagnuson/LandFallowingInEarthEngine/README.md

  1. [**Images**](https://developers.google.com/earth-engine/image_overview): This is how Google Earth Engine represents raster data types.
 They are composed of bands (each with its own name, data type, pixel resolution, and projection) and a dictionary of properties storing image metadata.
 Multiple images (covering multiple areas and/or the same area over time) can be grouped together into an ImageCollection.
  2. [**Features**](https://developers.google.com/earth-engine/features): This is how Earth Engine represents vector data types.
 They are composed of a geometry and a dictionary of other properties of interest.
 Features can be grouped into a FeatureCollection.

+Since Earth Engine is still in beta, there are not billions of [stackoverflow.com](http://stackoverflow.com/) questions and answers to help solve problems once you start trying to use it.
+Instead, there is a Google group called Google Earth Engine Developers which is full of discussion of how to do different processes.
+As a beta tester, I had access to this group and found it to be a very valuable resource when I had a question not covered in the basic documentation.

 <a name="data"></a>
 ## Setting Up Data

+<a name="central-valley"></a>
 ###### California's Central Valley

 To figure out what land had been fallowed in the Central Valley in 2015 relative to 2010, the first thing I needed was to know what exactly counted as California's Central Valley.
 There are various sources one could use to delineate the border of the Central Valley, each likely with slightly different definitions of where that border was that would give you slightly different answers of how much land has been fallowed.
 I chose to use the region that the [California Gap Analysis Project](http://www.biogeog.ucsb.edu/projects/gap/gap_data_reg.html) at UC Santa Barbara defined as the Great Central Valley.
 I downloaded the Central Valley land cover coverage, which consists of planar-enforced polygons specifying land cover and land use across the region as of 1998, and then I used ArcMap to dissolve all the polygons into one giant polygon, the outline of which would give me the border of the Central Valley, and saved this as a KML file (using WGS 84 as the datum).

-KML files can be imported into a Google Fusion Table, which can then be imported into Earth Engine as a FeatureCollection using the Fusion Table's id (specific instructions [here](https://developers.google.com/earth-engine/importing)) like so in my script:
+KML files can be imported into a Google Fusion Table, which can then be imported into Earth Engine as a FeatureCollection using the Fusion Table's id like so in my script:

 ```javascript
 var centralValley = ee.FeatureCollection('ft:1h46ENpEp8vO3pOe1EqeF1sZLEDhSVMxbu8pHAoU4', 'geometry');
 ```

+(Specific instructions on the import process [here](https://developers.google.com/earth-engine/importing).)

 ###### Landsat Imagery